10 Tips to Choose the Best Tech Stack for Web App Development in 2024

 No stone is left unturned in crafting the tech stack of a highly popular project.
 Let’s consider the composition of such a technology stack for web application development, using Instagram as an example.

-best technology stack for web development
+Technology stack for web application development

 This is what a fairly common technical stack looks like, but also bear in mind that Instagram is not the largest and most complex service in the world.